 It’s a medicinal tree that grows widely across the country, often growing up to 50 feet .
 The tree was used in traditional treatments for gastritis, rheumatism, ringworm, diabetes, leprosy, inflammations, etc. Primarily it is the bark that was widely used in treatments.
 While some of these are well recognized in Ayurveda, tribal regions have relied on knowledge passed through generations.

 While these are some of the benefits another aspect of this tree causes agony especially in North India!!
 It’s the biggest cause of pollen allergy and asthma as well!

-The above picture is a close up of Holoptelea Integrifolia tree.
-The brown colored cluster is its fruit.
+The above picture is a close up of the Holoptelea Integrifolia tree.
+The brown-colored cluster is its fruit.

-While cutting down these trees is no permanent solution, for some who suffer from extreme bouts of pollen allergy it’s time to pack bag for a month-long vacation!
-This might suit just a few but then everyone needs to find their own solution!
+While cutting down these trees is no permanent solution, for some who suffer from extreme bouts of pollen allergy it’s time to pack the bag for a month-long vacation!
+This might suit just a few!

 To read about other stories on trees, click here

 Stay updated with Jaipurthrumylens!! via: